Treats type 2 diabetes.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are also using birth control pills or an antibiotic.
+- This medicine may affect how other oral medicines work.
+Tell your doctor if you also use birth control pills or an antibiotic.
 These medicines should be taken at least 1 hour before you use exenatide.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, stomach problems, or a history of pancreatitis.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney problems, a thyroid tumor, or a history of pancreas problems.
+Tell your doctor if you have digestion problems (such as slow stomach emptying or gastroparesis).

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.